PeachBight/VRCLightingRig/README.md

 ### Hiding Lamps
 You may hide the meshes for the lamps if needed, or make them visible in camera.
 By default, lamps are not visible in-camera nor in mirrors.
-1. Go to the Avatar Menu
+1. Go to the Lamp Visibility Menu
 2. Toggle on/off `Show in VRCLens` to appear or disappear in the camera
 3. Toggle on/off `Show In Mirror` to appear or disappear from the mirror
 4. Toggle on/off `Invisible` to make the meshes disappear completely (renderers off)